This post may contain affiliate links. Please read our disclosure for more info.

-Yoga does not help you grow taller after puberty because the average person stops growing at 21 years old, but the practice of yoga can make you appear 1-2 inches taller because of its ability to improve your posture.
+Does yoga make you taller?
+Yoga does not help you grow taller after puberty because the average person stops growing at 21 years old, but the practice of yoga can make you taller by 1-2 inches because of its ability to improve your posture and get you lean.

 Even though yoga may not make you taller after puberty, it has the potential to make you appear taller by practicing a few specific poses we are about to talk about.
 But first let’s talk about why yoga makes you appear taller.